 The city of Arona is the official doorway to the lake: the biggest, the most populated, the city drowned out by St. Carlo Borromeo monument, called in Italian San Carlone.

-From Milan: Arona is only 65km far from Milan (nearly 1 hour drive in regular road conditions) A26 highway, following Gravellona Toce direction.
+From Milan: Arona is only 65km far from Milan (nearly 1-hour drive with regular road conditions) driving on A26 highway, following Gravellona Toce direction.
 The main exits are Arona, Baveno-Stresa and Gravellona Toce.

-From Switzerland: if you’re traveling from Switzerland, you’ll get there both from St. Gotthard or St. Bernardino passes, then you’ll drive until Bellinzona and then Locarno.
+From Switzerland: if you’re travelling from Switzerland, you’ll get there both from St. Gotthard or St. Bernardino passes, then you’ll drive until Bellinzona and then Locarno.

 How to get there by train